Franckal/DevWebCourse-Django/README.md

 # DevWebCourse-Django
-This repository encompasses all the projects I did together with Professor Jamilton Damasceno.
+This repository encompasses all the projects I did together with Teacher Jamilton Damasceno.